datanav/docs/notifications.rst

 , depending on which part(s) of the errormessage the user is interested in.

-Note that there is no need for wildcards at the start and/or end of the patterns; if the pattern matches *anywhere* in the value the notification-rule will trigger.
+Tip: there is no need for wildcards at the start and/or end of the pattern; if the pattern matches *anywhere* in the value the notification-rule will trigger.

+Note: If the value is missing or empty, the pattern will *never* match.

+If the intention is to get a notification whenever a pipe fails, it is better to use the :ref:`Pump failed <pump_failed_notification_rule>` rule instead.

 Node heartbeat overdue